pooneil68/saliency_analysis/README.md

 # Saliency analysis
 Codes used for analysis conducted in the study: Yoshida et al (2022) "Aberrant visual salience in participants with schizophrenia during free-viewing of natural images", biorXiv.

-Versions of softwares:
-* Matlab R2022a
-* GBVS toolbox for MATLAB (Harel et al., 2007; http://www.klab.caltech.edu/~harel/share/gbvs.php)
-* fdr_bh.m (David Groppe (2022). fdr_bh (https://www.mathworks.com/matlabcentral/fileexchange/27418-fdr_bh), MATLAB Central File Exchange.)
-* computeCohen_d.m (Ruggero G. Bettinardi (2022). computeCohen_d(x1, x2, varargin) (https://www.mathworks.com/matlabcentral/fileexchange/62957-computecohen_d-x1-x2-varargin), MATLAB Central File Exchange.)
-* R ver 4.2.1
-* RStudio 2022.07.1
-* R package lme4 (Bates et al., 2015)
-* R package LmerTest (Kuznetsova et al., 2017)

 All of the essential figures and statistics in this study were created by runnning these codes.

 Because of ethical prohibitions, all data reported in this study cannot be deposited in a public repository.
 For this reason, dummy data are generated within the codes to show how to run the codes.
 Instead, you can use these codes to analyze your data.